REG-01 The Transfer of Land Act

 Dealings on these titles (and on leases issued and also lodged at Landgate) may be lodged in the same way as dealings on any other land.
-Land transaction forms, similar to the normal transfer and other forms issued under the Commonwealth Act, have been printed and are available from the Land Registration Centre in the Landgate building in Midland, from the Shire Offices on the Islands or downloaded free of charge from the Internet via Landgate’s website at http://www0.landgate.wa.gov.au/titles-and-surveys/forms-and-fees/land-titling-forms.
+Land transaction forms, similar to the normal transfer and other forms issued under the Commonwealth Act are available via Landgate’s website.
 Section 8A(1) of the Territories Law Reform Act 104 of 1992 (Commonwealth) provides the legislative base for the application of Western Australian laws to the Territories.

-Some variations in the land registration legislation have been made but most of these are extensions of the time limits in the notice provisions to allow for transportation delays between the Midland Office of Landgate and the Territories.
-Further advice is obtainable from the Advice Officers in the Land Registration Centre in the Landgate building in Midland.
-This manual contains further details applicable to dealings on land on the Cocos (Keeling) and Christmas Islands under the subject headings.
+Some variations in the land registration legislation have been made but most of these are extensions of the time limits in the notice provisions to allow for transportation delays between Landgate's location in Midland and the Territories.
+The Land Titles Registration Policy and Procedure Guides contain further details applicable to dealings on land on the Cocos (Keeling) and Christmas Islands under the subject headings.

 5 How Land is Brought under The Torrens System

 Land alienated before 1 July 1875 may be brought under the TLA by:

 - voluntary application pursuant to the provisions of Part II of the TLA

 - application under the provisions of the Real Property (Commonwealth Titles) Act 1925 (No 5 of 1925)